Valerie

 remember, she never felt joy, happiness, or love.
 She never had the good

 feelings that we all take for granted.
+She needed constant distraction.

 She compensated by

-novel, or beautiful—she became hyperintellectual.
+intelligent, interesting, complex, novel, or beautiful—she became

 The Babesia